 The Mara Guides Association would love to introduce you to Maasailand, the wildlife and the community itself.

-We welcome researchers to join us to bring the best of Western science and Maasai knowledge to bear on the challenges and opportunities in Maasailand.
+We welcome researchers to collaborate on the challenges and opportunities in Maasailand.

 Maasai Cows Lives Matter